 - (b) Reflects net decreases in interest expense of \$868,000 and \$108,000 for the year ended December 31, 2009 and the fiscal quarter ended April 3, 2010, respectively.
 Adjustments of \$300,000 and \$75,000 for the year ended December 31, 2009 and the fiscal quarter ended April 3, 2010, respectively, are attributable to the allocation of a portion of the principal amount of the exchangeable notes due 2102 of Vishay Intertechnology (at LIBOR, as stated in the note instrument), in accordance with the terms of that instrument plus commitment fees associated with the revolving credit facility we expect to enter shortly after the separation, based on draft term sheets provided by a consortium of banks.
 The revolving credit facility is directly related to the spin-off in that it is necessary to replace Vishay Intertechnology-based sources of back-up liquidity.
 These adjustments are offset by adjustments to eliminate interest on net amounts payable to Vishay Intertechnology of \$1,168,000 and \$183,000 for the year ended December 31, 2009 and the fiscal quarter ended April 3, 2010, respectively.
-Interest on net amounts payable to Vishay Intertechnology of \$1,168,000 and \$183,000 for the year ended December 31, 2009 and the fiscal quarter ended April 3, 2010, respectively.
-Interest on net amounts payable to Vishay Intertechnology are based on the prevailing rate under the Vishay Intertechnology are expected to be repaid at or prior to the spin-off pursuant to the master separation agreement. - (c) Reflects an adjustment to interest income due to the pro forma adjustments to the cash balance.
+Interest on net amounts payable to Vishay Intertechnology revolving credit agreement (currently LIBOR plus 1.40%).
+These net amounts payable to Vishay Intertechnology are expected to be repaid at or prior to the spin-off pursuant to the master separation agreement. - (c) Reflects an adjustment to interest income due to the pro forma adjustments to the cash balance.
 The adjustment assumes a weighted average interest rate of less than 1%, based on current rates earned at our banks. - (d) Represents the tax effect of pro forma adjustments based on the U.S. statutory tax rate of 35.0% for United States transactions (which represent the majority of the pro forma adjustments), and the applicable international tax rate for the international portion of the pro forma adjustments. - (e) The number of shares used to compute basic earnings per share is 13.3 million, which is the number of shares of our common stock and Class B common stock assumed to be outstanding on the spin-off date, based on the distribution ratio of 1 share of our common stock for every 14 shares of Vishay Intertechnology common stock outstanding and 1 share of our Class B common stock for every 14 shares of Vishay Intertechnology Class B common stock.